vippsas/vipps-developers/faqs/vipps-landing-page-faq.md

-All merchants can log in on [portal.vipps.no](https://portal.vipps.no) and check if a sale unit has `skipLandingPage` enabled for all their sale units under the "Utvikler" menu item.
+All merchants can log in on [portal.vipps.no](https://portal.vipps.no) and check if a sales unit has `skipLandingPage` enabled for all their sales units under the "Utvikler" menu item.

 You can also find information on how to activate `skipLandingPage` there.